Getting started¶

 The resulting ridgeline plot generated by the code above:

-The target reference from the from Data to Viz post: reference ridgeline plot of the probly dataset from data to viz
+The target reference from the from Data to Viz post:

-More traces
+More traces¶

-In this example, we will dive a bit deeper into the samples parameter and see how we can be used to plot multiple traces per row in a ridgeline plot.
+parameter and see how we can be used to plot multiple traces per row in a ridgeline plot.

-Final result
+Final result¶

 For the ones in a hurry, we are including the entire final code-block and resulting plot already in this section.
 It is here also to serve as a reference for the rest of the section and to demonstrate what the goal of this example is.
-That said, throughout the rest of this section, we will dive a bit deeper into the samples parameter and understand how flexible it is.
+That said, throughout the rest of this section, we will dive a bit deeper into the samples

 import numpy as np